cap-js/docs/guides/deployment/with-shared-db.md

-#### Binding to shared db
+#### Binding to shared database

-The only thing left to care about is to ensure all 3+1 projects will be bound and connected to the same dbs at deployment, subscription, and runtime.
+The only thing left to care about is to ensure all 3+1 projects are bound to the same dbs at deployment, subscription, and runtime.

-Configure the mta.yaml of the other apps to bind to the existing shared database, e.g. in the reviews module:
+Configure the mta.yaml of the other apps to bind to the existing shared database, for example, in the reviews module:

 ```yaml [reviews/mta.yaml]
 ...